Childbirth: Natural childbirth

 The reemergence of "natural childbirth" began in Europe and was adopted by some in the US as early as the late 1940s.
-Early supporters believed that the drugs used during deliveries interfered with "happy childbirth" and could negatively impact the newborn's "emotional wellbeing".
-By the 1970s, the call for natural childbirth was spread nationwide, in conjunction with the second-wave of the feminist movement and the nascence of Christian fundamentalism.
+Early supporters believed that the drugs used during deliveries interfered with "happy childbirth" and could negatively impact the newborn's "emotional well-being".
+By the 1970s, the call for natural childbirth had spread nationwide, in conjunction with the second-wave of the feminist movement and the nascence of Christian fundamentalism.
 While it is still most common for American women to deliver in the hospital, supporters of natural birth still widely exist, especially in the UK where midwife-assisted home births have gained popularity.

 Coping

 Distress levels vary widely during pregnancy as well as during labour and delivery.
 They appear to be influenced by fear and anxiety levels, experience with prior childbirth, cultural ideas of childbirth pain, mobility during labour, and the support received during labour.

 Personal expectations, the amount of support from caregivers, quality of the caregiver-patient relationship, and involvement in decision-making are more important in the mother's overall satisfaction with the birthing experience than are other influencing factors such as age, socioeconomic status, ethnicity, preparation, physical environment, pain, immobility, or medical interventions.